harmony-one/go-lib/README.md

 While go-sdk is an actual program/CLI this library is solely designed to be used/referenced by other tools and applications.

-It tries to use go-sdk as much as possible - but given go-sdk's heavy reliance on CLI/Cobra go-lib implements a few workarounds to enable certain RPC access from outside the scope of go-sdk. go-lib also provides extra layers of data marshalling/unmarshalling, logic and other functionality.
+It tries to use go-sdk as much as possible, but given go-sdk's heavy reliance on CLI/Cobra, go-lib implements a few workarounds to enable certain RPC access and functionality from outside the scope of go-sdk.

+go-lib also provides extra layers of data marshalling/unmarshalling, logic and other functionality.

 # Build